anovos/anovos-docs/docs/anovos-config-file-desc/index.md

             google colab path (when running with open source platform: Google Colab), azure dbfs or azure blob storage (when running with Azure databricks).
-            For azure dbfs path should be like "dbfs:/directory_name" and For azure blob storage path should be like "dbfs:/mnt/directory_name".
+            For azure dbfs path should be like "dbfs:/directory_name" and for azure blob storage path should be like "dbfs:/mnt/directory_name".

         ii. file_type: file format of the input data.
 Currently, we support CSV, Parquet or Avro.
 Note: Avro data source requires an